AdaScanPro

 Americans with disabilities need care

 Healthcare providers operate under intensified accessibility requirements due to the intersection of ADA Title III, Section 508, and state-level healthcare regulations.
 Patient-facing digital services including appointment scheduling, patient portals, telehealth platforms, and health information pages must be accessible to people with disabilities.
-The Department of Health and Human Services has specifically cited WCAG 2.1 AA as the standard for healthcare digital accessibility.
+Under the HHS Section 504 final rule, providers receiving HHS funds — including Medicare and Medicaid participants — must meet WCAG 2.1 AA for their websites and mobile apps by May 11, 2027 (May 10, 2028 for practices with fewer than 15 employees), a deadline the HHS extended by one year in May 2026 and that disability advocates are challenging in court.
 Failure to comply risks not only lawsuits and settlements but also loss of federal funding, CMS penalties, and reputational damage in a sector where trust is the primary currency.

 The Healthcare Accessibility Challenge